On this page

 Community health conferences are steering committees that advise on needs-based, community analyses and action recommendations on health and make decisions on implementation.
 The community health conferences and the associated working groups take joint action on community strengths and weaknesses, identify demand and look for the right solutions.
 Children and young people also play a role in this regard.

 The federal structure of Germany means that the federal states (Bundesländer) are responsible for public health services.
 The Working Group of the Supreme Federal States' Public Health Offices (Arbeitsgemeinschaft der Obersten Landesgesundheitsbehörden) was set up as part of the conference of health ministers (Gesundheitsministerkonferenz) to ensure uniform administration across all federal states.
-Chairmanship 2020: Berlin.
+Chairmanship 2022: Sayony-Anhalt.
 This working group consists of 11 task forces:

 The conference of sports ministers (Sportministerkonferenz) represents the sporting interests of the federal states (Bundesländer).
 It coordinates the interests of the federal states in developing sports with the tasks of the European Union, the federal government, the local communities and non-profit sports.
-Chair in 2017: Federal State of Saarland.
+The federal state of Rhineland-Palatinate chairs the conference of sports ministers in 2021 and 2022.

 Cooperation and partnerships